Michael Etienne

 Email This Page

 Michael qualified to practise in 2018.
-Michael has a broad public law and human rights practice encompassing actions against the state in various forms but with a focus on cases involving detaining authorities, particularly police forces and prisons.
+Since then, he has developed a broad public law and human rights practice encompassing actions against the state in various forms, but with a focus on cases involving detaining authorities, particularly police forces & prisons, and the overlap between civil and public law.

 He is frequently instructed on cases that give rise to issues of systemic discrimination, whether in the detention context or in his education law work.

-In the summer of 2020, he, led by Leslie Thomas QC and instructed by Lochlinn Parker– (ITN Solicitors), was part of the legal team that secured a concession from the Metropolitan Police that the “Million People March” on London was a lawful gathering by a “political body” within the scope of the relevant iteration of the Covid Regulations.
+He is committed to supporting individuals and groups who want to bring strategic litigation with the aim of extending and protecting the legal rights of marginalised groups.
+As one example, in the summer of 2020, he was led by Leslie Thomas KC, instructed by Lochlinn Parker, then at ITN Solicitors, as part of the legal team that secured a concession from the Metropolitan Police that the “Million People March” on London was a lawful gathering by a “political body” within the scope of the relevant iteration of the Covid Regulations.
 Further details can be found here.

 Contact Michael